inductiva/molecules-binding/README.md

 ## Processing the dataset

-We included a small example dataset, in the directory example_dataset.
+We included a small example dataset, in the directory `example_dataset`.
 For using a real dataset, you can download [PDBBind](http://www.pdbbind.org.cn/).
-In this project, mosltly PDBBind general set 2016 was used.
+In this project, the majority of the experiments included PDBBind general set 2016.
 To process the dataset and store it, first create a directory where you want to keep stored datasets (e.g., `/datasetsprocessed/`), and then run the script `process_dataset_interaction.py`.
 For instance,